-But what is a geostationary orbit?
+But what is a geostationary orbit and what are the advantages of geostationary orbit?
 It’s a grand phenomenon of physics, and where most satellites reside.
 The geostationary orbit (GEO) is where the vast majority of communications and television satellites have been since Telstar first carried TV signals in 1965 and direct-to-home satellite TV started in the 1980s.

 In 1945, British science-fiction writer Arthur C. Clarke showed in the October 1945 issue of the Wireless World magazine that if a satellite is in a circular orbit 35,786 kilometres above the Earth’s surface(a radius of 42164km when you add the radius of the earth), in the plane of the equator, and travelling at 11,070 kilometres/hour in the same direction as the rotation of the earth, then it appears to us to be stationary (the “Geostationary” orbit).
 You have to move fast to stand still, apparently!
 A little bit faster, or further from Earth and centrifugal forces would take the satellite into an elliptical graveyard orbit and eventually into outer space.
 Too close or too slow and gravity will eventually pull it back to earth.

 That eventuality is a problem; dead satellites and stray parts continue for many years to rotate at the same speed in the same orbit.
 NASA reports that more than 21,000 parts larger than 10 cm are known to exist, and 500,000 between 1 and 10 cm.
 All the satellites and debris are travelling in the same direction and the same speed, so destructive impacts that we see in movies are extremely rare.